Robert Anson Heinlein's science fiction, including such titles as

 Things we won't get soon, if ever:

 “Radio” transmission of matter.

-Pro: Time machines, F.T.L. drives, and scientific proof
+Pro: Time machines, F.T.L. drives, and scientific proof of

-(barring global apocalypse), Star Trek
+(barring global apocalypse), Star Trek transporters (see

 rant), and androids (if only because

 (g) I despise as symptoms of irrational mysticism.
 I for one have

 already achieved (f).
 Score: Let's say 0.6 points.
 Final total: 3.6 out of 18, or

 he'd have got a better score if he had reversed all his

 prophecies — saying for instance “PREDICTION

-Twelve: There are no Martians!
+TWELVE: There are no Martians!”

 I see no point in saying more.